31 August, 2015

 Art is a thing

 We do not have an objective instrument to assess (“measure”) artistic merit of a work of art.
-The study of materials and techniques of art, however, provides a way to assess how well a work of art is made as an object.
-Such assessment must be carried out in the context of the art tradition to which the art under investigation belongs.
-Outside its own tradition, placed in an alien environment, different criteria may apply.
-This often happens when ethnographic artifacts are removed from their native situation to a museum.
-In the museum measures need to be taken to conserve and preserve the object well - as that is one major thing museums have to do: keep objects well.
+The study of materials and techniques of art, however, provides a way to evaluate how well a work of art is made as an object.
+The assessment must be carried out in the context of the art tradition of the art under investigation, that is, of its provenance and its standards of craftmanship.
+A work of art when placed in an alien environment is likely to be valuated differently as in its art world of origin.
+This often happens when ethnographic artefacts are removed from their indigenous situation to a museum or to a private collection.
+In the museum measures need to be taken to preserve and conserve the object well - as that is a core thing museums must do: keep objects well, including objects that were not made to last.
 In the native situation the broken mask is replaced by a similar, new one and the old mask is discarded.
+Ironically, that old dilapidated mask is the one collectors go for, it being considered more authentic than its newly made successor.

 Art is an image

-The relation between art object, perception and mental imagery construction of the perceived art object is complex and not the subject of this article.
+The relation between art object, perception and mental imagery of the perceived art object is complex and not the subject of this article.
 Suffice it here to note that seeing is something you have to learn and this also applies to the perception of art.
 For our present purposes we merely emphasize the intrinsic relationship between art object and percept of that object.
-If visual properties of the work of art change, so does its percept and mental image.
-Artists and keepers of art need to know the changes that shall or may incur in the art object once it has been made; changes issuing from the manner of its construction and the environment in which it is kept.
+If visual material properties of the work of art change, so does its perception and mental image.
+Artists and keepers of art need to know and understand the changes that shall or may occur in the art object once it has been made; be these changes issuing from the manner of its construction or of the environment in which it is kept.

-Material technology is an aspect of an art tradition
+Material technology is part of an art tradition, an art tradition is part of an art world.

 Art traditions vary tremendously and so do the materials and the technologies used in art production.
-A number of factors influence or determine the choice of materials and their processing.
-These factors include availability of raw materials and ready-made art materials; the cost of acquiring these materials; the technology to process the materials; the functionality of the work of art; values attached to the work of art as regards permanence or durability; desirable properties as regards visual appearance such as brightness, colour, texture, transparency or opaqueness; and the incorporation of certain colours or materials for symbolic reasons.
-Each art tradition in the course of time developed and develops its own standards.
+Many factors influence or determine the choice of materials and their processing.
+These include: availability of raw materials and of processed, readymade art materials; the cost and labour of acquiring these materials; the technology/science to process raw materials into finished products and the skills to do so; chemical inertness towards other materials the art work is made off; desirable properties concerning visual appearance such as hue, brightness, texture, transparency or opaqueness; handling qualities; the functionality of the work of art; values and requirements regards permanence or durability; or the incorporation of certain colours and materials for symbolic or metaphysical reasons.
+Each art tradition in the course of time developed and develops its own material technology, the skills that go with it and the standards for the assessment of its application.

 ART and art